it-at-m/opensource.muenchen.de/security.md

-The following text is based on Chapter 2.4 by Dr. Thomas Reeg from *“Open Source in Municipalities – Part 2: Establishing Open Source Governance”* (https://www.kgst.de/doc/20241219A0004), published by [KGSt](https://www.kgst.de/) (Reeg, 2024).

 ## Security

-Software security is particularly important when processing and storing personal data.
-This also applies especially to publicly released software.
-Secure software development is part of broader information security management (ISM), which aims to ensure the secure development and use of software – particularly open source software (OSS) (Reeg, 2024).
+Software security is especially important when processing and storing personal data.
+This applies in particular to published software.
+Secure software development is part of a broader information security management (ISM) strategy that aims to ensure both in-house development and the use of software – especially Open Source Software (OSS) – are secure.

+A key advantage of Open Source Software lies in its transparency, which enables in-depth security analyses.
+Control is possible in the open source environment, but requires personnel and technical expertise.
+Strategically, it can be beneficial to build internal competencies or collaborate with external OSS service providers.
+These often offer support models with security-reviewed updates.

+**Security through obscurity** is a problematic approach, as it conveys a false sense of security and merely hides vulnerabilities instead of systematically addressing them.
+Attackers can still uncover such weaknesses over time, e.g., through reverse engineering.
+In contrast, OSS relies on transparency.
+The openly available source code allows for independent reviews and continuous improvement.
+Security here does not stem from secrecy, but from verifiable and robust mechanisms, supported by community knowledge, proven security practices, and regular updates.
+Openness not only fosters innovation, but also provides a more reliable long-term security foundation.
+(See https://wikipedia.org/wiki/Security_through_obscurity)

+A close integration of IT management and information security is necessary to meet these requirements.
+Intermunicipal collaboration can also help standardize evaluation processes, share results, and reduce effort.

+This is also the strategic position of the BSI and the AG KRITIS. (+ links)

+## Use

-### Basic understanding of security-relevant aspects
+### Project Maturity of OSS

+When [selecting and using Open Source Software](https://opensource.muenchen.de/de/usability-analysis.html), project maturity is a key criterion for security.
+No distinction is made between software that is used ([Use](use.md)) and software that is developed in-house – the same requirements apply to both.

+A clear advantage of Open Source Software lies in its transparency, which enables deep security analyses in the first place – unlike proprietary software.

+However, this transparency can only be effectively used if:

+  - sufficient personnel and technical resources are available

+  - a systematic evaluation methodology is established

+> Platforms such as [Open CoDE](https://www.open-code.de/) support municipalities in the structured evaluation of Open Source Software in use.

+### CVE

+Comparing with vulnerability databases (e.g., CVE) and inspecting code repositories is helpful to obtain a realistic risk profile.
+OSS inherently offers advantages over proprietary software due to its openness, but also requires in-house analysis capabilities and defined evaluation criteria.

+## Publish

+The City of Munich follows the principle of [Public Money, Public Code](https://publiccode.eu/): Software developed in-house should be published as open source wherever possible.
+The aim is not only to ensure the city's own IT security but also to enable others to securely and transparently reuse the software.

+### SBOM

+A Software Bill of Materials (SBOM) is a structured list of all components contained in a piece of software, including open source and third-party libraries.
+It provides transparency about dependencies and helps identify and resolve known vulnerabilities early.

+The City of Munich uses SBOMs to specifically improve security in the software supply chain.
+This follows the recommendations of the [Federal Office for Information Security (BSI)](https://www.bsi.bund.de/DE/Service-Navi/Presse/Alle-Meldungen-News/Meldungen/TR-03183-2-SBOM-Anforderungen.html), which defines SBOMs as a central element of cyber resilience in Technical Guideline TR-03183.

+The [CycloneDX](https://cyclonedx.org/) format is used for both in-house developed and used software.

+The [RefArch](https://refarch.oss.muenchen.de/cross-cutting-concepts/security.html) provides standardized mechanisms for this: in all templates (e.g., Java- and NodeJS-based templates and the API gateway), an SBOM is automatically generated and made available via a standardized endpoint (/actuator/sbom/application).
+This facilitates security assessment but also poses risks if SBOMs in non-public projects unintentionally disclose confidential information.
+It is therefore recommended to deactivate the external visibility of the SBOM endpoint for non-public or security-critical applications.

+### Automated Tests

+The internal CI/CD process includes the OWASP Dependency Check for risk analysis.
+On GitHub, the "Advanced Security Policy as Code" should be implemented, and the global security configuration must be activated for all repositories.

+Security-related pull requests and issues must be addressed within two weeks.
+After this period, they are forwarded to the respective maintainers.

+### Reporting Vulnerabilities

+Unlike platforms such as GitLab, GitHub does not offer a way to report security issues confidentially.
+Therefore, security-related bugs should not be submitted as public, normal issues.
+Every project must provide a dedicated email address (e.g., [opensource@muenchen.de](mailto:opensource@muenchen.de)) through which vulnerabilities can be reported (Responsible Disclosure).

+### Operational Recommendations

-Contributing developers – like all developers – should have a basic understanding of security-relevant aspects.
-The following points are of particular importance (Reeg, 2024):
+Contributing developers – like all developers – should have a fundamental understanding of security-related aspects.
+The following points are particularly important:

 - **Do not publish passwords**
-  Passwords must not appear in any Git repository, regardless of the platform.
-If this does happen, the relevant data must be immediately replaced, even if it causes extra effort (Reeg, 2024).
+  Passwords must never appear in any Git repository, regardless of the platform.
+If this does occur, the affected data must be replaced immediately, even if this causes additional effort.

 - **Confidentiality of infrastructure data**
   Infrastructure data should not be published.
-Although this is less critical than exposing passwords, specific infrastructure configurations should always be separated from application code and stored in a separate infrastructure Git repository (Reeg, 2024).
+Although less severe than password leaks, specific infrastructure settings should always be separated from application code and stored in a dedicated infrastructure Git repository.

 - **Avoid naming individuals**
   Comments should not mention names of individuals who are not directly involved in the GitHub repository.
-For example, business requirements should not include phrasing such as “Mr. Smith requested...”
-(Reeg, 2024).
+For example, functional requirements should not be written as "Mr. Maier requested...".

-- **Sensitive data in log outputs**
+- **Sensitive data in log output**
-  Care must be taken to ensure that no sensitive data appears in log outputs (Reeg, 2024).
+  Ensure that no sensitive data is logged.

 - **Error details in frontend output**
-  Detailed error messages should not be displayed in frontend outputs (Reeg, 2024).
+  Detailed error messages should not be displayed in frontend outputs.

-- **External resources**
+- **External sources**
-  Loading resources from external sources, such as JavaScript libraries, should be avoided (Reeg, 2024).
+  Avoid loading resources from external sources, such as JavaScript libraries.

 - **Cryptographic logic**
-  Custom implementation of cryptographic logic should be avoided to prevent security risks (Reeg, 2024).
+  Avoid implementing your own cryptographic logic to prevent security risks.

 - **Cookies**
-  When using cookies, attributes such as “Secure,” “HttpOnly,” and “SameSite” should be used whenever possible (Reeg, 2024).
+  When using cookies, make sure the attributes "Secure", "HttpOnly", and "SameSite" are applied wherever possible.

-By following these principles, software security can be significantly improved (Reeg, 2024).

-### Reporting vulnerabilities

-Unlike platforms like GitLab, GitHub does not offer a confidential channel for reporting security issues.
-Therefore, security-related bugs should not be submitted as public issues.
-Every project must provide the email address opensource@muenchen.de for reporting security vulnerabilities (Reeg, 2024).

-### Automated tests

-The internal CI/CD process includes the OWASP Dependency Check for risk analysis.
-On GitHub, the “Advanced Security Policy as Code” should be implemented, and the global security configuration must be enabled for all repositories (Reeg, 2024).

-All open pull requests (PRs) and issues must be addressed within two weeks.
-After this period, they will be assigned to the repository maintainer for further action (Reeg, 2024).

-It is also recommended to create a Software Bill of Materials (SBOM) to transparently list all used OSS components.
-This allows known vulnerabilities to be detected early and appropriate security measures to be taken (Reeg, 2024).

-### OSS project maturity

-When selecting and using open source software, project maturity is a key criterion for security.
-The following aspects should be assessed (Reeg, 2024):

-- Stability and maturity level of the project
-- Size and activity of the community
-- Response time to security vulnerabilities
-- Quality of communication (e.g. handling of feature requests)
-- Transparency of release and patch processes

-Cross-referencing vulnerability databases (e.g. CVE) and reviewing code repositories help in forming a realistic risk assessment.
-OSS generally offers advantages over proprietary software due to its openness, but also requires internal analysis capabilities and defined evaluation criteria (Reeg, 2024).

-### Public security testing

-MGM Security Partners conducts public penetration tests for free and open source software (FOSS).
-In the past, the German Federal Office for Information Security (BSI) reviewed the source code of the Matrix messenger service and the Mastodon social media application and discovered vulnerabilities (Reeg, 2024).

-MGM reserves the right to edit the results before publication (Reeg, 2024).

-### Strategic recommendations and control

-A key advantage of OSS is its transparency, which enables thorough security analysis.
-Control is possible in the OSS context, but requires both personnel and technical resources.
-Strategically, building internal expertise or cooperating with external OSS service providers can be beneficial.
-These often offer support models with security-audited updates (Reeg, 2024).

-Close coordination between IT management and information security is necessary to implement these requirements.
-Inter-municipal cooperation can also help to standardize assessment processes, share results, and reduce effort (Reeg, 2024).

-## Web Resources
+## Weblinks

-If any points are unclear, it is recommended to consult the following resources:
+If any points remain unclear, we recommend checking the following resources:

-- IT Baseline Protection Compendium
+- IT Baseline Protection Compendium (IT-Grundschutz-Kompendium) https://www.bsi.bund.de/DE/Themen/Unternehmen-und-Organisationen/Standards-und-Zertifizierung/IT-Grundschutz/IT-Grundschutz-Kompendium/it-grundschutz-kompendium_node.html — feel free to cite this source
 - OWASP Top Ten List

 ## References